2022 O'Byrne Cup

 The opening round game between Meath and Wicklow was called off, with Wicklow infected by COVID-19.

+Also Carlow vs Westmeath game was cancelled for the same reason.

 Competition format

 The eleven teams are drawn to play in two groups of four teams and one group of three teams.

 Each team plays the other teams in their group once.
 Two points are awarded for a win and one for a draw.

 The three group winners advance to the knockout stage, with one of the winners of a four-team group playing the winners of the three-team group in the semi-final, and the other four-team-group winners advancing directly to the final.
 Drawn games are decided by penalty shoot-out without any extra time being played.

 Group stage

 Games took place 8–15 January 2022.